A personal loan is a lump sum of money up to a certain amount from a lender. You agree to pay it back, with interest over a set term.

 How long does approval take?

-Approval for a personal loan can take a day or two, or up to a week or more, depending on the lender.
+Getting approved for a personal loan can take as little as a day or two, or up to a week or more, depending on the lender.

 Will a personal loan hurt my credit score?

-Your credit score may take an initial hit when you apply for a personal loan.
+Sometimes, yes, your credit score may take an initial hit when you apply for a personal loan.
 You may also see a decline in your score when you get the loan, as your credit utilization may go up.
-As you pay the loan on time, your score should bounce back again.
+As you pay fthe loan on time, your score should bounce back again.

 Can I pay off the loan early without a penalty?

-Sometimes you can pay off a loan early without a penalty, but this depends on the particular loan.
-Be sure to check your loan documents carefully before you sign.
+Yes, often you can pay off a loan early without a penalty, but this depends on the particular loan.
+Be sure to check your loan documents carefully before you sign so you aren't hit with a prepayment penalty.

 What happens if I miss a payment?